AayushK47/machine-learning-excercise/README.md

 * Label: Consists of 2 values, 0 or 1.
 0 Means it is a negative review whereas 1 means it is a positive review

 I used the bag of words model to convert the text into feature matrix and the performed supevised learning using GaussianNB classifier, Decision Tree Classifier, Random Forest Classifier and Gradient Boosting classifier.

+### Kaggle Digits Recognizer

+This a a dataset from kaggle competition.
+Here's the link to the kaggle page that contains the dataset and the details of the various features :- https://www.kaggle.com/c/digit-recognizer

+The task is to identify the number written on the aimge.
+I used the keras api of tensorflow to a convolutional neural network to get an accuracy score of "0.99".

 ### Kaggle Titanic Dataset